izgzhen/hadrian-soh17-notes/proposal.md

 ### Increase the "throughput" of working

-One of the hardest part of working on something like Hadrian, is to improve your efficiency of development.
-For even a tiny bit of chance to the build system, it is highly possible that I have to rebuild another GHC, which can be a burden on my Macbook.
-Also, we work in very different time zones, and sometimes we can't be very responsive regarding certain discussion.
-However, there are some ways to improve the "throughput" of the development, thus gaining better overall efficiency:
+One of the hardest part of working on something like Hadrian is to improve your efficiency of development.
+For even a tiny bit of change to the build system, it is highly possible that I have to rebuild another GHC, which can be a burden on my Macbook.
+Also, sometimes we can't be very responsive in online discussion because of timezone difference etc. However, there are still some ways to improve the "throughput" of development, thus gaining better overall efficiency:

 - **Batch Processing**: I usually deployed multiple pieces of GHC (one standard, two or three Hadrian based).
-First in this setting, reviewer and I can track two or more different issues concurrently.
-And secondly, I can compare Shake-based system with Make-based system side-by-side
+The good thing about this is that 1.
+Reviewers and I can track two or more different issues concurrently; 2.
+I can compare Shake-based system with Make-based system side-by-side
 - **Decomposition**: Effective decomposition of a big task into several more tractable issues can greatly improve the throughput, for the same reason that smaller chucks of rocks gets through the bottleneck easier

 ### Communication